By: Dr. Mark Allen PhD Last Updated: March 8, 2023

-EPIC treatment at Cognitive FX cannot cure these conditions, but many of our patients find their depression and anxiety symptoms — when increased by a concussion — improve significantly after treatment.
+EPIC treatment at Cognitive FX cannot cure these conditions, but many of our patients find their depression and anxiety symptoms — when related to a concussion — improve significantly after treatment.
 Many have found hope for the first time in years when their post-concussion syndrome symptoms improve or resolve.
 In turn, that often decreases their fatigue levels.

 Post-concussion vision problems are another source of fatigue we see in our patients.
 Since they are often undiagnosed or underdiagnosed, people suffering from post-concussion syndrome may not be aware that vision problems are the source of their headaches and fatigue.

 When your brain is trying to compensate for vision problems, it’s working hard in the background.
-That can quickly lead to symptoms like cognitive fatigue, headaches, a pulling feeling around the eyes, eye fatigue, and more.
+That can quickly lead to symptoms like cognitive fatigue, headaches and migraines, a pulling feeling around the eyes, eye fatigue, and more.

-If you aren’t sure if visual problems are contributing to your fatigue, try to keep track of when the fatigue comes on.
-If you notice a pattern that could be related to vision, we recommend you see an eye doctor who specializes in vision problems associated with brain injury.
+If you aren’t sure if visual problems are contributing to your fatigue, try to keep track of when you start to feel tired.
+If you notice a pattern that could be related to vision, we recommend you see an eye doctor (neuro-ophthalmologist) who specializes in rehabilitating vision problems associated with acquired brain injury.
 There are therapies that can greatly improve or even resolve these issues.

 Dysautonomia, Stress, and Exercise Intolerance

 The autonomic nervous system (ANS) is another vital system that can be damaged by a concussion.
-The ANS controls things like heart rate and blood pressure.
+The ANS controls background processes such as heart rate, digestion speed, and blood pressure.
 One of its subsystems, the sympathetic nervous system (SNS), helps our bodies respond to stress by activating the “fight or flight” increase in heart rate and cortisol production.

 When this system is damaged, however, it often overreacts.
-For example, if you are hiking in the mountains and suddenly encounter a bear, your heart rate and blood pressure are going to shoot up.
-The SNS calls for a big shot of adrenaline.
-All of this is to try to help keep you alive in a very dangerous situation.
-However, if your SNS is overreacting inappropriately, you might feel like you are meeting that bear all day long.
+For example, if you are hiking in the mountains and suddenly encounter a bear, your heart rate and blood pressure will spike.
+The SNS calls for a big shot of adrenaline to try to help keep you alive in a very dangerous situation.
+However, if your SNS is overreacting inappropriately, you might feel like you are meeting that bear (or at least anticipating the possibility of running into the bear) all day long.
 This pattern of overstimulation will leave you feeling exhausted.

 The ANS can often be retrained to return to normal function with the right therapy.
 We see this problem with many of our patients and address it in their individualized treatment for post-concussion syndrome at our clinic.